 I can’t keep putting myself through this.

-It’s been 3 years, give or take since I first identified that I suffered narcissistic abuse in my childhood that has stunted and depressed me from adolescence into adulthood.
+It’s been 3 years, give or take since I first identified that things in my childhood that have stunted and depressed me.
 The 4th of July week was rather awful.
 I hung out around 3.5-6 on my emotional rating scale, intermittent crying and grieving were the norm for several days.
 I was numb and disconnected from my family, struggling to have some fun while simultaneously comforting my anxious 7 year old during fireworks.
 I still felt disconnected by the weekend, and the sadness gave way to anger.
 I realized I needed to reach out for support as I was spinning in my head, not getting anywhere and feeling hopeless.
 Sunday night I sent an e-mail that took so damn long to write, it was ridiculous.
 I felt raw and scared despite knowing the type of response I would get, and I broke down again.
-Stretch Guy called me at lunch Monday and while the conversation wasn’t necessarily different than the last one, diving into the sadness and anger, and the nudging for me to realize what I need, after I hung up I felt a little lighter.
+SG called me at lunch Monday and while the conversation wasn’t necessarily different than the last time I was in his office, diving into the sadness and anger, and the nudging for me to realize what I need, after I hung up I felt a little lighter.

 Today, I’m shockingly feeling calm and centered, (8/10) a state of being that I’m not sure I’ve ever felt, at least not in this way.
 After describing it to Stretch Guy, he pointed out that I’m integrating.
 The lows will come again and I’ll have to ride them out, but this is progress.